galmyk/nidgen/README.md

 One day, while I was writing code at work and needed to install a Golang package, I encountered an internet outage.
-Due to the urgent need for internet and a to have a little fun, I installed the `wifite` package (a tool to attack encrypted wireless networks) on my Arch Linux to access my neihbour's wireless network connections (hoping they have a copper or fiber optic broadband connection).
+Due to the urgent need for internet and to have a little fun, I installed the `wifite` package (a tool to attack encrypted wireless networks) on my Arch Linux to access my neighbour's wireless network connections (hoping they have a copper or fiber optic broadband connection).
 Of the several wireless networks available, approximately 25% did have WPS enabled, and within a few seconds, I extracted their passwords.
-What was interesting to me was that the passwords for two networks were national codes.
+What was interesting to me was that the passwords for two networks were Iranian national codes.

 With this background and assuming that WPS disabled networks may also have national codes as their passwords, All I had to do was create a